hpssjellis/inappbrowser-pgb-helloworld/README.md

 inappbrowser-pgb-helloworld
 ===========================

+Jun 02 , 2014.
+Dang it I screwed up again.
+The inappbrowser works fine as long as you have <script phonegap.js></script> in the file.

+Now the following works fine
+_self: Opens in the Cordova WebView if the URL is in the white list, otherwise it opens in the InAppBrowser.
+_blank: Opens in the InAppBrowser.
+_system: Opens in the system's web browser.

+Not sure about the first two with the white list but at least you can control either in the app or using the default browser.

 Jan 21, 2014  When I loaded this code into Phonegap Client everything worked as expected in the API's.